Little India (Middlesex County, New Jersey): Culture, cuisine, and commerce

+Indian-American supermarket chain Patel Brothers has several locations on the strip.

 Over 145 Indian restaurants alone are found in the neighborhood.
 Establishments have appeared on food critics' "best of South Asian cuisine" national and regional lists.
-The district, which lies nears the sprawling Chinatown, Edison, is also known in particular as a destination for Indo-Chinese cuisine.
+The district is also known as a destination for Indo-Chinese cuisine.
+Establishments range from vegetarian to non-vegetarian, South Indian to North Indian, and sweet to spicy.
+One food and entertainment critic has named the "atmospheric" Little India as one of the "50 Best Reasons to Live in New Jersey".